THE IMPORTANCE OF SELF-TAPES

 Next, WeTransfer!
 Head to the AppStore (iPhone/iPad) or Google Play Store (Android) and download the WeTransfer app for free, it is titled ‘Collect: Save and share ideas’.
 Open the app and click the ‘+’ icon – you’ll be prompted to allow permissions to access you photos and then you’ll be able to choose the video or videos to upload.
 Select ‘share now’ and click to copy the link, you’ll then be able to paste this into an email to send us.
 Alternatively, select ‘mail’ or ’email’ and you’ll be able to send a link from directly within the app.
 You’ll be asked if you’d like to save this content as a board (i.e. to save to your app), if not, then click the cross ‘X’ in the corner of the screen.
 In general, we recommend using the best quality video, however, as each file with WeTransfer has to be individually downloaded it is best to not use 1080p or 4k quality as the file size will be huge, we’d recommend 480p or 720p.
 Don’t worry too much if you’re not sure how to change these settings (they can usually be changed in your phone settings) though.
 Once you’ve sent the link (from within the app, or from your email) you’re all done!

-Some Casting Directors will ask for a password protected link, for these, Vimeo is ideal, it is also easy for directors to download these videos which makes it really versatile.
-Unless specified, VIMEO is probably the best option for uploading self-tapes.
-It is best to get into the habit of adding a password to each video (although, as mentioned, let us know the password!).
+Some Casting Directors will ask for a password protected link, for these, Vimeo is ideal, it is also easy for directors to download these videos which makes it really versatile (providing you have selected ‘enable downloads’.

 MOST IMPORTANTLY, ENJOY THE PROCESS AND HAVE FUN!